You are viewing: 2025/26 version

 • (b) Three papers from one of the approved subsidiary languages as listed in the Table at the end of these regulations.
 The papers required for each subsidiary language are listed below under the relevant subsidiary language.

-• (a) Candidates must take all of the following papers in the first language:
+(a) Candidates must take the following papers

-• 1.
-Translation Paper
+1. Egyptian: Translation Paper

-• 2.
-Prepared Texts
+2. Egyptian: Prepared Texts

-• 4.
-A Special Option, to be chosen from a list of topics published at the beginning of Michaelmas Term each year by the Subject Group for examination in the following academic year.
-Candidates may instead propose their own Special Option, which must be approved by the Subject Group by Friday of 0th week of Michaelmas Term of the candidate's final year.
+(i) A Special Option, to be chosen from a list of topics published at the beginning of Michaelmas Term each year for examination in the following academic year.
+Candidates may instead propose their own Special Option, which must be approved by the Board of the Faculty by Friday of 0th week of Michaelmas Term of the candidate's final year.

-• 6.
-A General Paper on either Ancient Near Eastern Studies or Egyptology.
+2. A General Paper on Egyptology.

 1. The Nature of Archaeological and Anthropological Enquiry